qubyte/toisu-monorepo/README.md

 ## Usage

 Internally the Toisu! router uses [path-to-regexp](https://www.npmjs.com/package/path-to-regexp).
-When constructing router objects, the options parameter is passed along to `path-to-regexp`.
+When adding routes, the options parameter is passed along to `path-to-regexp`.
 See that package for what forms the strings can take (this should be familiar to express users).

 ```javascript
 const Toisu = require('toisu');